Venoct-Euphrosyne/Backrooms-Mobs/README.md

 Contact info: peithonic@gmail.com
 PSA that when downloading multiple copies to edit, the uuids of both manifests must be changed before trying to test/import.

+Current Mobs:
+Bacteria (sounds in development),
+Smiler (in development).
 License located in the Backrooms-Mobs section is for all software.
 Both Licenses located in the BP and RP sections target only the pack_icon.png